Moisturising Hair Mask

 It depends on the product.
 I recommend you follow the instructions for the moisturising hair mask you are using.

 However, if you are using Restore and Shine Hair Masque, I recommend leaving it on for a minimum of 10 minutes but for longer if you feel your hair needs it.

 The wonderful thing about a Restore and Shine Hair Masque is that you can multi-task while letting it work its magic!
 If you leave it on for several hours or even overnight, that’s fine.

 The longer, the better.
-When you are ready, you can rinse it out of your hair and dry it as normal.
+You rinse it out of your hair and dry it as normal.
 There’s no need to shampoo it out.

-I’ve given some recommendations below for timings for Restore and Shine Hair Masque based on hair type:
+I’ve given some recommendations below for timings for maximum hair shine with Restore and Shine Hair Masque based on hair type: